 According to Yoga Journal magazine, practicing yoga can create physical benefits such as muscle strength, posture improvement, increased flexibility, and more.
 Some people also find decreased muscle spasms and less pain, while others feel that yoga has helped them regain a better posture and more strength in their mobile limbs.

 Even if you live with paralyzation as I do, you can still work out the parts that we cannot move by manually moving them ourselves.
-We can also do the same for the areas of the body that we can le we work out the parts that we cannot move by actually moving them ourselves, we can also do the same for the areas of the body that we can control.
-Stretching the arms, moving the torso all the way down to touch the toes, while bringing the head all the way down is a great way to work out.
+We can also do the same for the areas of the body that we can work out the parts that we cannot move by actually moving them ourselves, we can also do the same for the areas of the body that we can control.
+Stretching the arms and moving the torso all the way down to touch the toes, while bringing the head all the way down is a great way to work out.

 3. It can be practiced anywhere – even in your wheelchair.